xvik/gradle-java-lib-plugin/README.md

 For all not specified properties default values will be used.

-Also, plugin will include pom file inside jar (like maven do): META-INF/maven/group/artifact/pom.xml.
+Plugin will include additional files inside jar (like maven do) into `META-INF/maven/group/artifact/`
+* pom.xml
+* pom.properties

+pom.properties contains:
+* version
+* groupId
+* artifactId

 #### Publication